-- 9. To approve the mission and strategic vision of the University, long-term academic and business plans and key performance indicators, and to ensure that these meet the interests of stakeholders. - 10.
-To delegate authority to the Vice-Chancellor, as chief executive, under policies, procedures and limits approved by the Council from time to time, for the academic, corporate, financial, estate and personnel management of the University; and to establish and keep under regular review such policies, procedures and limits. - 11.
-To ensure the establishment and monitoring of systems of control and accountability, including financial and operational controls and risk assessment, and procedures for handling internal grievances and for managing conflicts of interest. - 12.
+- 9. To approve the mission and strategic vision of the University, long-term academic and business plans and key performance indicators, and to ensure that these meet the interests of stakeholders. - To delegate authority to the Vice-Chancellor, as chief executive, under policies, procedures and limits approved by the Council from time to time, for the academic, corporate, financial, estate and personnel management of the University; and to establish and keep under regular review such policies, procedures and limits.

+- 11. To ensure the establishment and monitoring of systems of control and accountability, including financial and operational controls and risk assessment, and procedures for handling internal grievances and for managing conflicts of interest. - 12.
 To ensure processes are in place to monitor and evaluate the performance and effectiveness of the University against the plans and approved key performance indicators, which should be, where possible and appropriate, benchmarked against other comparable institutions. - 13.
 To conduct its business in accordance with best practice in higher education corporate governance and with the principles of public life drawn up by the Committee on Standards in Public Life. - 14.
 To safeguard the autonomy, good name and values of the University of Essex. - 15.
 To ensure compliance with the provisions of the Charter, Statutes and Ordinances at all times and that appropriate advice is available to enable this to happen. - 16.
 To establish processes to monitor and evaluate the performance and effectiveness of the Council itself. - 17.
-To promote a culture which supports equality, diversity, and inclusion across the University.

-18. To maintain and protect the principles of academic freedom as set out in the University's Charter and freedom of speech within the law as required under relevant legislation.
+To promote a culture which supports equality, diversity, and inclusion across the University. - 18.
+To maintain and protect the principles of academic freedom as set out in the University's Charter and freedom of speech within the law under relevant legislation. - 19.
+To ensure that all students and staff have opportunities to engage with the governance of the University should they choose. - 20.
+To ensure compliance with the initial and ongoing conditions of registration determined by the regulator or higher education in England.